 - Then coat in the breadcrumbs well.

 - Keep aside on a plate.
+You will make about 30 rolls.

 - Fill a deep wok or pot with about 1/3 full of vegetable oil and heat it.